Important Updates

 Eligibility

 • Completion of a minimum of 100 hours of practicum experience working under the direct supervision of a Child Life Specialist in a healthcare setting.
 Practicum must be completed by the start of the internship semester.
-For students whose practicum is in progress, please include a letter from the practicum site that includes the start and end dates of the program and the student's anticipated completed hours.
+Applications must include a letter from their practicum supervisor indicating total hours completed/anticipated.

 • Children’s accepts both affiliated and unaffiliated students.